stevebrownlee/stevebrownlee/README.md

 I coach people in software development by changing confusion into clarity.
 I reduce the noise to help people learn more effectively.
 I provide context and narrative to help the learning process be more enjoyable.

+I am a lifelong student of leadership.
+Leading a team of 24 instructors requires creative strategies, promoting distributed leadership, and coaching others to become leaders.

 ## Articles

 I write about software and learning science at [stevebrownlee.com](https://www.stevebrownlee.com)